Hackers easily take advantage of encryption delays.

 P2PE, one encryption process to rule them all

 Because card data is immediately encrypted as the card is swiped (or dipped), it prevents non-encrypted information from residing on the payment environment, even for one millisecond.
 Even if a hacker installed memory scraping software on the POS register, it would only pick up useless strings of encrypted card numbers with no way to decode them.

 After encryption, the data is transferred to, decrypted by, and processed through the solution provider processor who is the sole holder of the decryption key.

 Besides the significant boost in card data security, a validated P2PE solution offers merchants another noteworthy benefit.
 Compared to typical Payment Card Industry (PCI) Data Security Standard (DSS) requirements, the P2PE Self-Assessment Questionnaire (SAQ) is significantly reduced.
 At only 18 questions (vs. the average 80), P2PE scope reduction certainly lessens the annual PCI headache of most merchants.

 Unfortunately for smaller merchants, the better the encryption, the more expensive to implement.
 To encrypt at the level I’m talking about, all existing POS hardware would need to be updated to P2PE validated solutions.
 Because of liability reduction, scope reduction, and security peace of mind, the extra upfront cost is worth it to many merchants.

-Gary Glover (CISSP, CISA, QSA, PA-QSA) is Director of Security Assessment at SecurityMetrics with over 10 years of PCI audit experience and 25 years of Star Wars quoting skills.
-May the Force be with you as you visit his other blog posts.
+Gary Glover (CISSP, CISA, QSA, PA-QSA) is Director of Security Assessment at SecurityMetrics with over 10 years of PCI audit experience and 25 years of Star Trek quoting skills.
+Live long and prosper as you visit his other blog posts.